-The security of a TYPO3 installation is the result of a shared responsibility among all involved parties – system administrators, integrators, developers, and editors.
-This guide is based on the official TYPO3 Security Guide and summarises all relevant security measures.
+Securing a TYPO3 installation is a shared responsibility across everyone involved: system administrators, integrators, developers and editors.
+This guide draws on the official TYPO3 Security Guide and pulls together all the security measures that matter.

 Table of Contents